PagerDuty/public-support-scripts/get_info_on_all_users/README.md

 #### Show all user change audit records

 In some cases you may want to see all user changes or the complete role change audit record.
-This option provides a basic implementation to print the reocrds in JSON format.
+This option provides a basic implementation to print the records in JSON format.

 ```
 ./get_user_role_changes.py -k API-KEY-HERE --show-all